Skip to content

 - Regulation, inspections and plan reviews of new construction of hospitals, clinics, State buildings, schools, jails, prisons and universities.
 Five Deputy Fire Marshals are assigned to the Fire Prevention Section which includes a Fire Protection Engineer.

-- Fire cause and origin determination/arson investigation assistance provided upon request from agencies that do not have the personnel or expertise in this area.
-There are Six Investigators assigned to fire cause and origin determination and arson investigation.
+- Fire cause and origin determination/arson investigation assistance is provided upon request from agencies that do not have the personnel or expertise in this area.
+There are seven investigators assigned to fire cause and origin determination and arson investigation.
 The Chief Deputy Fire Marshal assists when necessary.

-- Coordination of State-wide fire training through the Utah Fire and Rescue Academy (UFRA) located in Provo; with one person in the Fire Marshal’s Office assigned as contract coordinator.
-A person is also trained in the Juvenile Fire Setter Intervention Program and is available for assistance to agencies upon request for interviewing juveniles.
-In partnership with UFRA, a Public Fire Education Specialist works out of the Fire Marshal’s Office.
+- Coordination and support of State-wide fire training through the Utah Fire and Rescue Academy (UFRA) located in Provo; with one person in the Fire Marshal’s Office assigned as contract coordinator.
+A person is also trained in the Youth Firesetter Intervention Program and is available for training and assistance to fire agencies.

 - Certification, licensing and regulation of LPG distributors and dispensing sites.
 Three Deputy Fire Marshals are assigned to this area.
 Another position is devoted to the licensing and certification of the fire extinguisher and fire suppression system industry as well as coordination of the Fire-Safe Cigarette program.
 They travel the entire state to accomplish their assignments.